 Airport Vortex Hike is a great choice if you want some big views close to town and don’t want to work for them.
-This would be an excellent place to take small children.
+This would be an excellent place for hiking in Sedona with small children.

 I mentioned three paragraphs up that you could take a left and head up the hill to what looked like good views.
 In the photo below you will see two people standing atop the red rock mound on the right-hand side.
 Those aren’t trees up there.
 I imagine they are enjoying themselves (but maybe they’re burying someone’s ashes).
 You never can tell.

 The internet is ridden with Sedona photographs, few more popular than Devil’s Bridge or Cathedral Rock.
 The trails are relatively easy with some moderate-to-difficult scampering required on certain paths.
 The best time to hike is at sunrise because it is cooler and the trails are less crowded.
 Sunset is also spectacular, but people are everywhere at that time.
 Because Sedona is a popular place to visit, the trails are inundated with hikers at certain times of the year.
 We visited in late-March and it was ridiculous how crowded the entire area had become.

 Thank you for stopping by our website!
 We are the Hoffmann family, a full-time RV family that has split residence in Seattle, Washington and San Antonio, Texas.
 We have special needs children that we homeschool, and work travel assignments for the Veteran Affairs Hospital.
 If you would like to learn more about us, check out our Start Here and Biography pages.
 In the meantime, God bless and travel happy!

 Learn our skills for traveling as a family.
 Get our free e-book PDF and jumpstart your family's journey.